The #1 Misconception About Tinnitus Treatment

 Here are some of our publications just as they concern tinnitus:

-Tinnitus and Neurogenic Inflammation
+Tinnitus and Brain Inflammation

 The migraine reaction is related to neurogenic inflammation, an inflammatory response in the brain that’s initiated by the release of chemical messengers called neuropeptides.
 This inflammatory response is the critical factor that drives the migraine process.